-Find out who's managing the property, and in the case that it's an agency - which happens more often than not, it's a good idea to find out the name of the individual agent managing the property and ask for them directly by name.
+Find out who is managing the property, and in the case that it's an agency – which happens more often than not – it's a good idea to find out the name of the individual agent managing the property and ask for them directly by name.
 The managing agent is the one most likely to be able to answer questions and start the application process.

-If they are phoned and don't answer, leave a message, but also send them an email, then they'll have all the necessary details in written form.
-If the prospective buyer really likes a property they might need to chase the agent – don't be shy, the rental market can often be cut-throat and it's in one's best interest to pursue them.
+If they don't answer a phone call, leave a message, but also send them an email.
+This way they'll have all the necessary details in written form.
+If the prospective tenant really likes a property they might need to chase the agent – don't be shy, the rental market can often be cut-throat and it's in one's best interest to pursue them.

-It's important to note that in Australia it's illegal for an agent to rent a property without the tenant having viewed it first.
+It's important to note that in Australia most agents will not rent a property without the tenant having viewed it first.
 Some agents hold opening viewings or open houses, where anyone can view.
 These can be competitive, so turn up early and be prepared.
 Bring all the papers necessary to put in an application on the spot.

 Step 5: Putting in an application for a property